Star Fox 2: Plot

 After his defeat in the original Star Fox, the antagonist, Andross, returns to the Lylat system and launches an all-out attack against Corneria, using his new fleet of battleships and giant missiles launched from hidden bases to destroy the planet.
 General Pepper again calls upon the Star Fox team for help.
 Armed with new custom Arwings, a Mothership, and two new recruits (Miyu and Fay), the Star Fox team sets out to defend Corneria by destroying Andross's forces before they can inflict critical damage on the planet.
 Along the way, Star Fox must also combat giant bosses, bases on planets throughout the Lylat system, members of the Star Wolf team and finally Andross himself.

 Star Fox 2 features six playable characters, more than any game in the series until Star Fox Command (2006).
-These include Fox McCloud, fearless leader of the Star Fox team, Falco Lombardi, the ace pilot with a headstrong attitude and is Fox's best friend, Peppy Hare, longtime mentor to Fox, and Slippy Toad, the team's young tech analyst and Fox's childhood friend.
+These include Fox McCloud, fearless leader of the Star Fox team; Falco Lombardi, the ace pilot with a headstrong attitude and Fox's best friend; Peppy Hare, longtime mentor to Fox who served under James McCloud, Fox's late father; and Slippy Toad, the team's young tech analyst and Fox's childhood friend.
 The two new playable characters are Miyu, a tomboyish lynx, and Fay, a white dog and part of an aristocratic family.
-Star Fox 2 also introduces a team of rival mercenary pilots, Star Wolf, which includes Wolf O'Donnell, leader of Star Wolf and a despicable criminal, Leon Powalski, an inscrutable and sinister chameleon, Pigma Dengar, an arrogant and selfish pig who is a former member of the Star Fox team before betraying them, and Algy, a devious creature with incredible precision aim.
+Star Fox 2 also introduces a team of rival mercenary pilots, Star Wolf, which includes Wolf O'Donnell, leader of Star Wolf and a despicable criminal; Leon Powalski, an inscrutable and sinister chameleon; Pigma Dengar, an arrogant and selfish pig who is a former member of the Star Fox team before betraying them; and Algy, a devious creature with incredible precision aim.